mocelj/AzureBatch-Secured/modules/Demos/03-Demo-Custom-DNS/README.md

-# Deploy Demo 3 Add-On: Custome DNS Server
+# Deploy Demo 3 Add-On: Custom DNS Server

 The goal of this add-on is to demonstrate, how a custom DNS Server could be configured in conjunction with the Azure Firewall.